-This is because they are misunderstood in relationships with people who do not share their sensitivity.
+This is because they are easily misunderstood in relationships with people who do not share their sensitivity.
 However, it is not just up to the other person to try to understand the dynamic and what makes the HSP tick.
 The HSP has to find a way of communicating how they are different to the other 80% of the population.

 Emotional reactivity can cause some real, irreparable damage in the relationship.
 Self-awareness increases objectivity and decreases reactivity.
 Also, the more self-aware you are, the less you project your shadow (in the Jungian sense) onto your partner.

 HSPs usually have to put a lot of energy into forming and maintaining friendships and it can be very tempting to let them slide because you want to focus all of your energy on your beloved.
 However, nobody gains by you allowing your friendships to wither and die.
 Your friends are part of what keeps you unique and interesting.

 Much for the same reason as you shouldn’t abandon your friends.
 If you allow your own interests to die in order to try to fit your life completely around your partner, you will become a less vibrant version of you.

 Couples that sweat together experience higher happiness levels, more emotional intimacy and a better sex life.
 Setting fitness goals together will create a support group of two and will make reaching those goals more fun.
 Like meditation, exercise also keeps your stress levels down.

 Yes, you are highly sensitive and empathetic.
-Yes, almost ALWAYS ‘get’ the other person thanks to this… but guess what, just like nobody likes a smart ass, nobody likes a ‘mind reader.’
+Yes, I almost ALWAYS ‘get’ the other person thanks to this… but guess what, just like nobody likes a smart ass, nobody likes a ‘mind reader.’
 Ask.
 Talk things through.
 Clarify.
 ALWAYS err on the side of caution when it comes to this.
-Remember, as a HSP you are an excellent listener – use this skill to your advantage!
+Remember, as an HSP you are an excellent listener – use this skill to your advantage!

 You may think you know them because you can feel them deeply but the truth is your partner is not standing still.
 They are constantly growing and changing too.
 Make it your goal to get to know them afresh every day you are blessed to spend together.

-You are not defective in any way just because being a HSP makes you need more down-time.
+You are not defective in any way just because being an HSP makes you need more downtime.
 For instance, your partner may like to party every weekend where as you can manage maybe one night out per month.
 Make them understand your basic temperamental difference so that this does not become an issue every time.

 It is very common for the HSP to feel a strong need to justify (and even apologise for) their choices, so as to not hurt the other person.
 However, in a solid relationship, based on mutual respect for each other’s differences, there is no need for justification.

-Sex is an all-consuming, mystical act to a HSP.
+Sex is an all-consuming, mystical act to an HSP.
 Arousal can be triggered by a subtle verbal or visual cue and the act itself is almost never taken lightly.
-Sex is never just about the physical act itself to a HSP; engaging in physical intimacy with someone who does not understand this will lead to crossed wires, emotional pain and drama… so be very clear about your needs!
+Sex is never just about the physical act itself to an HSP; engaging in physical intimacy with someone who does not understand this will lead to crossed wires, emotional pain and drama… so be very clear about your needs!

 …and make arrangements accordingly.
-Many HSP’s struggle with getting a good night’s sleep.
+Many HSPs struggle with getting a good night’s sleep.
 Sleeping close to someone who snores or moves about could be a nightmare.
 It is far better to sleep in separate beds if this is the case.

-If your partner sees your sensitivity only as a handicap rather as an asset, you may be with the wrong one.
+If your partner sees your sensitivity only as a handicap rather than as an asset, you may be with the wrong one.

 What you want and deserve is a partner who says, ‘Oh my God, you are so sensitive!’ with utter delight in their voice.